Casual vacancy: Singapore

-A by-election is usually called when an incumbent MP vacates his or her seat in a SMC or when all MPs vacates their seat together in a GRC.
+A by-election is usually called when an incumbent member of the Parliament of Singapore vacates his or her seat in a SMC or when all MPs vacates their seat together in a GRC.

 In a recent case according to then Minister in the Prime Minister's Office Chan Chun Sing, a by-election need not be called if a GRC MP resigns or is incapacitated in any way.
 The reason is the GRC scheme is meant to achieve two purposes: Ensure there are enough minority members in the House and ensure no political campaigning is done on issues of race and religion.
 These goals would not be affected if one member of the GRC left, Mr Chan added.
 However it did not cater for instances where the minority race MP vacates their seat hence the SDP filed a suit to clarify the matter.
 The High Court judge rejected the bid to hold a by-election and SDP withdraws the suit after a thorough explanation by the Deputy AG.

 New Zealand

-Since 2020, the New Zealand House of Representatives has 70 seats whose members represent geographical constituencies, and a further 52 seats selected from party lists.
-A vacancy in any of the 70 "electorate seats" is filled through a by-election.
+Since 2020, the New Zealand House of Representatives has 72 seats whose members represent geographical constituencies, and at least a further 48 seats selected from party lists.
+A vacancy in any of the 72 "electorate seats" is filled through a by-election.
 The writ for the by-election must, in most circumstances, be issued within 21 days of the notification of the vacancy.
-A by-election is not required if Parliament is due to expire within six months.
+A by-election is not required if Parliament's three-year term is due to expire within six months.

-By contrast, a vacancy in one of the "list seats" is filled by the next available candidate on the list submitted by the party holding that seat.
+"List seats" supplement electorate seats for proportional representation following a general election.
+However, if an electorate seat changes parties after a by-election, it disrupts Parliament's proportionality.
+By contrast, a vacancy in a list seat is filled by the next available candidate on the list submitted by the party entitled to that seat, so proportionality is unaffected.

 United States

 The term "casual vacancy" is not commonly used in the United States.
-A vacancy in the House of Representatives is filled by a special election.
+A vacancy in the United States House of Representatives is filled by a special election.
 The Constitution requires the executive authority (i.e. the governor) of the state concerned to issue writs of election.

-The seventeenth amendment provides that vacancies in the Senate filled by an appointment by the governor unless the legislature of the state concerned has passed a law providing some other means to fill the vacancy, such as a popular election.
+The seventeenth amendment provides that vacancies in the United States Senate filled by an appointment by the governor unless the legislature of the state concerned has passed a law providing some other means to fill the vacancy, such as a popular election.